 Compared to the difficulty of tracking and changing an untraceable supply chain, Field Stewards is a low-cost, efficient way for businesses to further sustainability goals while investing in farmers and local communities.

 HOW IT WORKS

-- Field Stewards distributes the proceeds of certificate sales to participating farmers based on their corn and soybean acreage.
+- As a third party, Field Stewards distributes these funds to participating farmers based on acreage

-Field Stewards was first deployed on a pilot scale by working with a limited number of farmers in Stearns County, Minnesota.
-In 2015, the program grew to include 15 farmers and more than 1,700 certified corn and soybean acres.
+Currently, Field Stewards is working with a limited number of farmers in Stearns County, Minnesota.
+In 2015, Field Stewards grew to enroll 1,700 acres of corn and soybeans by partnering with 15 farmers.